Ivar The Boneless: Did A Disease Cripple The Infamous Viking?

 — Tony Franklin (@FretlessMonster) December 31, 2016

-The size of the skeleton, which is nine-foot-long, fits some of the accounts that describe Ivar as a giant.
-As the man was buried with Viking garb and tools, and was obviously prepared for the “Viking afterlife,” it is believed that he was a warrior of high standing.
+The size of the skeleton, which is nine feet long, fits some of the accounts that describe Ivar as a giant.
+As the man was buried with Viking garb and tools and was obviously prepared for the “Viking afterlife,” it is believed that he was a warrior of high standing.
 Later excavations in the same region revealed further evidence that suggests a number of the skeletons belonged to members the Great Army.

 Although there are theories that Ivar the Boneless had a disease, was impotent, and was a giant, it is unclear where the warrior got his famous nickname.
-The only thing that has been accepted as historical fact is that he did actually exist and he was a brutal and fierce warrior.
+The only thing that has been accepted as historical fact is that he did actually exist and was a brutal and fierce warrior.

-[Image By Fernando Cortes/Shutterstock]
+[Featured Image by Fernando Cortes/Shutterstock]